zznature/Python_Basics/README.md

 # Python_Basics

-My learning notes on python and its packages.
+Learning notes on python and its packages.

 Main questions:
 How the values are created, represented, changed and saved?